- So what is the Oregon Game Project Challenge (OGPC)?

 Game creation through OGPC encompasses the entire STEAM (Science, Technology, Engineering, Arts, and Mathematics) focus in one unified program.
 It bridges disciplines in way most academic courses do not and encourages students with differing strengths to work together.

-You don’t necessarily need to do anything except support your student!
-If you are interested, you can coach or help out with a team.
+OGPC teams rely on coaches to be official.
+Coaches don’t necessarily need to do anything except support their students!
 This mostly entails guiding the students, helping them if conflicts arise, and ensuring that any questions are answered.
-You can help out without any game development experience of your own.
+Coaches with game development experience can use that to help, but it isn’t expected.
 Simply by answering questions and directing students to YouTube or other internet sites to find tutorials or other information can make a huge difference.

 We can also use volunteers at the Main Event.
 These people just help things to run smoothly and on schedule.
 We rely on our great volunteers to make our events possible!

 We also operate on the graciousness of our sponsors.
 We are always looking for partners to support us with money, in-kind donations, or items to use as prizes and giveaways.
 If you work for a company that has programs that fit with our needs, consider making them aware of us.
 We’d be glad to answer any questions or provide materials outlining our needs.

 After the Game Jam kickoff event, students will immediately be able to go to sessions for learning about game design including hands-on experience coming up with ideas and refining them into a design.
 At the same time, coaches and mentors can receive training on what to expect during the season and how to make their teams successful.